twostraws/Ignite/README.md

 Ignite was originally created by [Paul Hudson](https://twitter.com/twostraws), who writes [free Swift tutorials over at Hacking with Swift](https://www.hackingwithswift.com).
 It’s available under the MIT license, which permits commercial use, modification, distribution, and private use.

-Other contributors to Ignite include Henrik Christensen and Michael Freiwald – thank you!
+Other contributors to Ignite include Henrik Christensen, Michael Freiwald, and Jobert Sá – thank you!

 <p align="center">